 Just Asuna alone proved to be able to kick ass Up to Eleven at this point.
 Aside from saving Negi by lopping the Lifemaker's arm off with her BFS, she just blocks a HUGE beam fired by the Lifemaker at them with ease with the same sword.
 And as mentioned earler, she saves the world and restores everyone.

 In an example of how powerful Negi has really gotten over the course of the manga, Negi has triggered Raiten Taisou 2 with a sneeze.
 Unconsciously.
 It's a frankly scary that, during the split second it takes to sneeze, his body simultaneously creates and absorbs the most powerful lightning spell known to man twice over.
 Very, very scary.

-340: As shown in thesepageswhen Ayaka finally gets her Pactio from Negi, she actually is this close to switch the rules of the whole Pactio system and become Negi's Magistra, instead of the other way round.
+340: As shown in thesepageswhen Ayaka finally gets her Pactio from Negi, she is this close to switching the rules of the whole Pactio system and become Negi's Magistra, instead of the other way round.
 "The Power of Love", indeed.

 After that flashback we see Negi, Fate, and FREAKING KOTAROU talk about FREAKING POLITICS.